GoogleChrome/developer.chrome.com/site/en/articles/scroll-driven-animations/index.md

 A View Progress Timeline is often abbreviated to simply “View Timeline”.
 It is possible to target specific parts of a View Timeline based on the subject’s size, but more on that later.

-## Getting Practical with Scroll Progress Timelines
+## Getting practical with Scroll Progress Timelines

-### Creating an Anonymous Scroll Progress Timeline in CSS
+### Creating an anonymous Scroll Progress Timeline in CSS

 The easiest way to create a Scroll Timeline in CSS is to use the `scroll()` function.
 This creates an anonymous Scroll Timeline that you can set as the value for the new `animation-timeline` property.